zacharywu12/WDD-website-project/README.md

 ## BONJOUR FRERE.
 MERE EST MECHANT

+#Netlify is also an option to create and host my website for free

 You can use the [editor on GitHub](https://github.com/zacharywu12/website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.